 This can be a time-consuming process, especially if you send out many different proposals a week, or have to manage changes and amends from different stakeholders.

-With a document management tool like Pipedrive’s Sales Docs, you can create templates, save them for future use and add fields to your documents that pull in data from your CRM.
+With a document management tool like Pipedrive’s Smart Docs, you can create templates, save them for future use and add fields to your documents that pull in data from your CRM.

 If you’re sending out similar proposals to many different prospects, all you have to do is update the details on the same template—not to mention the fact that the fields already in your CRM will be added automatically.